 If the PDF is rendered in the browser or on the server

 If PDFs are cached or rendered on the fly on the server

 Browser Rendering vs. Server Rendering

 There are two options for running PSPDFKit for Web:

-While the standalone solution is easier to set up, its performance is inferior to a server-backed setup for the following reasons:
+While Standalone mode is easier to set up, its performance is inferior to a Server-Backed mode for the following reasons:

 pspdfkit.wasmfile, which is larger than 8 MB.
 When using a server, the rendering code stays on the server, and as a result, the browser doesn’t have to load it, meaning the overall loading time decreases.